Kagisho/number.api/README.md

 # Numbers API

 Provides metadata about a number that is provided as input.
+The api is created in Kotlin using the IntelliJ IDEA IDE.

 ### Usage
 Default endpoint will return the following: